George H. Vehslage House

-George H. Vehslage House is a historic home located at Seymour, Jackson County, Indiana.
+George H. Vehslage House is a historic home located at Seymour, Indiana.
 It was built in 1894, and is a 2 1/2-story, Queen Anne style brick dwelling with a limestone foundation.
-It features a corner tower with a hexagonal roof, irregular floorplan, and one-story full width front porch with ornate woodwork.
+It features a corner tower with a hexagonal roof, irregular floorplan, and one-story full-width front porch with ornate woodwork.
 Also on the property is a two-story carriage house.

 It was listed on the National Register of Historic Places in 2010.